After loathing episode one, it took me a week to dive into the subsequent episodes but I ended up thoroughly enjoying Top of the Lake China Girl.

 But the thing I couldn’t get over, and let this be a lesson to all us budding writers, is the fact that our hero’s estranged daughter, Mary just so happens to be dating “Puss” – the chief suspect in the case that Robin happens to be investigating.

-Oh, and China Girls’ homicide and Robin re-establishing contact with her daughter after a 17 year absence occur within the same day or two.
+Worse, China Girls’ initiating homicide and Robin re-establishing contact with her daughter after a 17-year absence both occur on practically THE SAME DAY.

-It doesn’t matter how well written, how rounded the characters, nor what groundbreaking (and brilliant necessary) feminist message may be found bubbling underneath the surface – these levels of coincidence are not acceptable.
-Ever.
+It doesn’t matter how well written, how rounded the characters, nor what groundbreaking (and brilliant necessary) feminist message may be found bubbling underneath the surface – savvy audiences will never accept this level of coincidence.